-Writing this responsible tourism guide on alternative things to do in Coron Island I focus on activities other than organised tours.
+Writing this responsible tourism guide on alternative things to do in Coron Island, Philippines, I focus on activities other than organised tours.
 The true is that visiting Coron, the most beautiful is the island hopping tour where you can see the Twin Lagoon or Kayangan Lake.
 However, Coron is not just that, as the Busuanga Island (with Coron town) is also worth discovery.
 You can see few interesting places on the island, the best beach without taking a boat, support local communities and learn about the native people life.
 If you are not a big fan of tours and want to discover the island by yourself, this responsible guide to Coron (Busuanga) is definitely for you.

 Alternative things to do in Coron Island